LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 create 4th job in jenkins to deploy the app - run it automatically don't run npm start use in background or will timeout jenkins

-Avoid using git commands in the execute shell
+Avoid using git commands in the execute shelll

 need a diagram explaining the process